 Justine joined RCO in 2014 as an administrative assistant supporting many areas of the agency.
 She trained as an information technology intern and transitioned into an information technology specialist role in 2018.
 Justine continues to pursue her education and is committed to learning and providing excellent customer service.
 Justine’s background is in veterinary and human medicine.
 She enjoys hiking, painting, and spending time with loved ones.

 Jesse started with RCO in 2018 as an outdoor grants manager in the Recreation and Conservation Grants Section.
 He assists RCO’s partners and grant recipients with proposal development and project management.
-Jesse came to RCO with 18 years of natural resources management experience from two different agencies: Washington State Department of Natural Resources and the U.S. Forest Service.
+Jesse came to RCO with eighteen years of natural resources management experience from two different agencies: Washington State Department of Natural Resources and the U.S. Forest Service.
 Jesse holds a bachelor of science degree in outdoor recreation management from Central Washington University.
 In his spare time, Jesse enjoys spending time with his family hiking, fishing, camping, and playing some acoustic guitar!

 Sarah joined RCO in January 2023 as a cultural resources specialist.
-She is a Secretary of the Interior qualified archaeologist and architectural historian with 15 years of experience in the Pacific Northwest, Great Basin, Midwest, and Mexico.
+She is a Secretary of the Interior qualified archaeologist and architectural historian with fifteen years of experience in the Pacific Northwest, Great Basin, Midwest, and Mexico.
 Her archaeological experience ranges from monitoring sewer pipe installation in Tacoma to excavating Tarascan urn burials in Mexico.
 She has a bachelor of science degree from Central Washington University and a master of science degree from the University of Central Lancashire in the United Kingdom.
 She loves to hike, camp, and travel with her family.

 Amy joined RCO as a fiscal technician in June 2022.
 Previously, Amy provided customer service in the grocery, retail, and restaurant industries.
 She is a lifelong nature and animal lover and is passionate about the conservation of our resources.